KeithSloan/FreeCAD_Python_GDML/README.md

 ## Exporter

+The following FreeCAD objects are output as GDML equivalents

+1) Cube     ( GDML - Box )
+2) Cone     ( GDML - Cone )
+3) Cylinder ( GDML - Tube )
+4) Sphere   ( GDML - Sphere )

+If not handled as above then objects shapes are checked  to see if planar, if yes converts to Tessellated Solid with 3 or 4 vertex as appropriate.
-Current version converts all FreeCAD objects containing shapes to a mesh and then to a GDML Tessellated Solid.
+If not creates a mesh and then a Tessellated solid with 3 vertex.

 ## Future Development Road Map

 * Implement Booleans operations